 Earning potential: $250+ per month

 Did you know that you can rent out your car when you're not using it?
-And that you can bring in a lot of extra cash in your wallet by doing so?
+And that you can likely make $600 fast in a few days by doing so?
 Do you plan on heading on a vacation soon while your car sits unused at your home?
 Do you sometimes not use your car on the weekends?
 If so, renting out your car while you're not using it could be an easy way to make passive income with this gig economy app.

 Getaround lets you make extra money and turn your second car into a payment with no driving necessary.
 You can get paid monthly, and earn $1,000s per year actively sharing your parked car.